davewragg/agot-spa/README.md

   - [ ] LOADING ERRORS ON STORE
 - [ ] disabled reactive form controls warning (see below)
 - [x] ~~sanitise external links (https://angular.io/docs/ts/latest/guide/security.html#!#xss)~~ AOT resolved
-  - [ ] sanitise that one thronesdb link that it thinks is unsafe?
+  - [ ] sanitise that one thronesdb link that it thinks is unsafe? (non-https?)
 - [x] CURRENT_SEASON by default
   - [x] check custom date range against seasons to see if they're selected
 - [x] make "Show Games" on player details a link to pre-filtered games search (and remove gamesModule dep)